Miguel Cabrera Preview, Player Props: Tigers vs. White Sox

 Miguel Cabrera At The Plate

-- He has hit a long ball in 3.6% of his games this season, and 1% of his trips to the dish.
+- In three games this season, he has gone deep (3.6%, and 1% of his trips to the plate).

-- In 23.8% of his games this year, Cabrera has notched at least one RBI.
+- In 23.8% of his games this year, Cabrera has driven in at least one run.
 In six of those games (7.1%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in two contests.

-- He has scored in 17 of 84 games so far this year.
+- He has scored in 17 of 84 games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.